Avokadoen/CurrencyCloudSolution/README.md

 # What is it?
 This is example of the deployable solution that gathers currency data from https://fixer.io/ each day and save it in a custom Golang DB.
 You can then request convertion of EURO to any other currency.
+This code was also made to run within a docker container.

 # How to build
 I used jetbrain's Goland to build this project but should build like any other golang application on ubuntu